mitranim/mitranim.github.io/templates/index.md

 **Open for hire!** See my expertise and interests below.

-Enthusiastic open source developer.
-Also trying my hand at gaming videos.
+Passionate about open source software and computer games.
+Trying my hand at gaming videos.
 See [works](/works).

 # Languages